-We all love the contemporary look of a glass extension, the convenience of bi-fold doors or the luxury of french doors, but we can’t deny that the British weather can often make having expansive walls of glass a bit of a love/hate situation.
-One minute the sunlight in streaming though making your home feel more a greenhouse, the next the hail is hammering against your windows.
-So due to our temperamental climate, it’s import to get the window treatments right.
-To help you out we’ve put together a guide to choosing the right blinds for doors.
+We all love the contemporary look of a glass extension, the convenience of bi-fold doors or the luxury of French doors, but we can’t deny that the British weather can often make having expansive walls of glass a bit of a love/hate situation.
+One minute the sunlight in streaming though making your home feel like a greenhouse, the next the hail is hammering against your windows.

 1. Opt for roller blinds for kitchen doors

 Turn your doors into a focal point by choosing individual blinds for each panel.
 Roller blinds are a great choice, especially for kitchens as they are super slimline and are available in moisture-resistant, wipeable fabrics.
 Roller blinds are also easy to cut to size if you have narrow panes.